TUM-AVS/ros2_latency_analysis/README.md

 jupyter nbconvert --to notebook --execute trace-analysis.ipynb
 ```

-nbconvert can also be called from Python directly,
-read more info on nbconvert [here](https://nbconvert.readthedocs.io/en/latest/execute_api.html).
+The notebook also supports invocation via [Papermill](https://papermill.readthedocs.io/en/latest/).

 The output files are found in the configured output dir (default: `out/`).
 Inputs are processed and cached in `cache/`.